 Any Indian festival is incomplete without sweets.
 So, let's begin with the first things first.
 Have you ever wondered why sweets are an integral part of festival celebrations?
-Why do we gift our loved ones with sweets?
+Why do we gift our loved ones sweets?
 Why are Diwali sweets the most gifted item during the season?
-Let’s find out the significance of the gifting of sweets.
+Let’s find out the significance of gifting sweets.
 Let’s get back to mythology, link the connections and find out:

-- The other epic story again when the Pandavas return from their 13-year exile imposed on them by the Kauravas over a gambling game.
+The other epic story is when the Pandavas return from their 13-year exile imposed on them by the Kauravas over a gambling game.
 Hastinapura was fully illuminated with lights by the people and sweets were distributed as a sign of happiness and joy to welcome the Pandavas back.

-- Diwali is also remembered in a celebration of Lord Krishna’s victory over the evil king Narakasura.
+Diwali is also celebrated as the victory of Lord Krishna over the evil king Narakasura.

 All these stories and more call for celebration and victory and so it becomes very significant that sweets be a part of this grand celebration even now.
-Here are some traditional sweets which are prepared at almost every home before the festival sets in are:
+Here are some traditional sweets which are prepared at almost every home before the festival sets in:

 Gulab Jamun is one of the classic Indian sweets which is prepared on many festivals and special occasions.
-It’s easy to make and is preferred by all, the succulent sugar dipped juicy Jamuns are a treat for everyone.
+It’s easy to make and is preferred by all.
+The succulent sugar dipped juicy Jamuns are definitely a treat for everyone.
 Some like it hot, some like it cold.
 Hot or cold it’s simply yum.

 We know your sweet cravings and we know this is the best time for such Indulgence.
-Keeping this in mind we at justhaat.com have ensured that all of you receive the sweet portion this Diwali and so we have a wide range of sweets stacked on our shelves waiting to be picked just for you.
-Diwali is just around the corner.
-Place your orders online, don’t delay.
-Don’t miss on the products listed below and many more.
-We also have a range of special Diwali gifts and hampers to be sent to your friends and families.
+Preparing sweets and snacks can be a bit difficult if you are busy with other preparations and can’t find the time, don’t be disheartened.
+Be assured you can enjoy all this and more with JustHaat.
+We at justhaat.com have ensured that all of you enjoy and celebrate this Diwali to the fullest and so we have a wide range of sweets & snacks stacked on our shelves waiting to be picked just for you.